open-mmlab/mmagic/tools/data/matting/comp1k/README.md

 ## Prepare the dataset for FBA

 FBA adopts dynamic dataset augmentation proposed in [Learning-base Sampling for Natural Image Matting](https://openaccess.thecvf.com/content_CVPR_2019/papers/Tang_Learning-Based_Sampling_for_Natural_Image_Matting_CVPR_2019_paper.pdf).
-In addition, to reduce artifacts during augmentation, it uses the extened version of foreground as foreground.
+In addition, to reduce artifacts during augmentation, it uses the extended version of foreground as foreground.
 We provide scripts to estimate foregrounds.

 Prepare the test set as follows: